International Student Scholarship (on campus)

 By the deadline, applicants must submit:

-- A completed application for admission with all supporting materials, including transcript(s), references, an admission essay, and documentation of certification of funds.
+- A completed Admissions Application with all supporting materials, including transcript(s), references, an admission essay, and documentation of certification of funds.

 - A completed Scholarship Application.

-- leadership potential for serving the local church
+- their leadership potential for serving the local church

 - their past, present and future service/ministry

 - how an education at AMBS will enrich their present and future ministry

 - The award recipient will be enrolled as a full-time student (nine hours or more per semester plus one Intensive Term course).

 - Students in the MDiv program are eligible for an award for three consecutive years.
 Students in an MA program are eligible for an award for two and a half consecutive years.
 No extensions of an award are possible.

-- Eligibility from year to year will be based on satisfactory progress toward the completion of the degree, including:
+- Eligibility from year to year will be based on satisfactory progress toward completion of the degree, including: